top of page

 48.513129, 17.911700

 This airstrip about 15 Kilometres NE of Hlohovec has been fairly productive for birds.
 You access the strip from the main road past a big manure dump, I presume the tarmacked strip is used occasionally for crop spraying, but it always seems to be open access.
 Being on the ridge of a hill, makes it a good place for visible migration and I have had Curlew, Hen Harrier and Black Stork fly over.
 A scan will usually reveal many soaring Buzzards and Marsh Harriers in Summer.
 By the manure dump look for Stock Doves, Crested Lark, Tree Sparrows, Black Redstarts, Great Grey Shrike and a variety of finches.
 In September 2017 I had a large flock of immature and female Serins, which can cause some head scratching, when you are used to seeing singing males.
 Roe Deer are common in the fields.
-Nearby overhead lines on the road to Svrbice have been reliable in autumn for Great Grey Shrikes in 2016, 2017, 2020, 2021.
+Nearby overhead lines on the road to Svrbice have been reliable in autumn for Great Grey Shrikes on most autumn visits.
+I had two immature Palid Harriers on the airstrip in September 2024.

 Senné Fishponds - September 2017